-- Students may borrow a temporary ARCK Record once each half term. - Any student when checked on entry to school, who does not have their ARCK Record on two separate occasions within a half term will not be permitted into mainstream lessons and will be placed in isolation for the duration of the day.
-Pastoral staff will endeavour to get parents/carers to bring the ARCK Record into school so the student can re-join mainstream lessons.
-The student's session in isolation, however, will still be recorded. - Any defacing or intentional damage to the ARCK Record will result in time in the isolation room. - Any defacing or intentional damage to another students ARCK Record will result in time in the isolation room.
+- Students may borrow a temporary ARCK Record once each half term. - Any student when checked on entry to school, who does not have their ARCK Record on two separate occasions within a half term will be placed in a whole school detention. - Any student who does not have their ARCK Record on three separate occasions within a half term will be placed in a Headship detention. - Any student who does not have their ARCK Record on four or more separate occasions within a half term will not be permitted into mainstream lessons and will be placed in isolation for a period of time. - Any defacing or intentional damage to the ARCK Record will result in time in the isolation room. - Any defacing or intentional damage to another student's ARCK Record will result in time in the isolation room.